 Dr. Norman Crumpacker, Assistant Professor of Management

-This interactive seminar will introduce theoretical and research-based factors that relate to burnout.
-With the known prevalence of stress and burnout that pervades organizations and society in general, this program offers valuable insights as to the nature of burnout, its measurement, contributory factors, and intervention strategies that may benefit individuals and institutions alike.
-The emphasis of the program is applicable to any group, participant or organization, including academia in which student burnout is the leading reason college students stop-out; that is, stop taking college courses with full intention to re-enroll in the future.
+We all experience stress; stress that may lead to burnout.
+This interactive seminar introduces theoretical and research-based factors that relate to burnout and its precursor: stress.
+This program offers valuable insights into the nature of burnout, its measurement, contributory factors, and intervention strategies that may benefit individuals and institutions alike.
+Program participants will be afforded the opportunity to assess the extent to which they are experiencing burnout.
+The emphasis of the program is applicable to any group, participant or organization, including academia in which student burnout is the leading reason college students dropout.
 Expertise: extensive research in the field (primary emphasis of doctoral dissertation) and complementary ongoing research.

-This insightful interactive seminar offers a comprehensive overview of the process leading to the earning of college degrees (Associate, Baccalaureate, Master and Doctorate).
-Grounded in up-to-date statistics, the multidimensional values and relevancies as well as the ‘mysteries’ of earning college degrees are revealed.
+This insightful interactive seminar offers a comprehensive overview of the process leading to the earning of college degrees (Associate, Baccalaureate, Master, and Doctorate).
+The multidimensional values, relevancies, and nuances of earning college degrees are revealed.
 Moreover, useful insights and tips are offered and answers to participant questions are gladly shared.
 This program is appropriate for anyone interested in or already pursuing a college degree.
 Expertise: considerable personal experience, advocacy of higher education and lifelong learning, associated research, and numerous comparable presentations to various groups and audiences.

 Dr. Curtis W. Roney, Professor of Management